home-assistant/home-assistant.io/source/_integrations/integration.markdown

 of the values provided by a source sensor.
 The Riemann sum is an approximation of an **integral** by a finite sum.

-The integration sensors are updated upon changes of the **source**.
-Fast sampling source sensors provide more accurate results.
-In this implementation, the default is the Trapezoidal method, but Left and Right methods can optionally be used.
+The integration sensors are updated upon changes of the source and based on time.

 {% include integrations/config_flow.md %}
 {% configuration_basic %}